lucymashas/bamazon-CLI/README.md

 Manager View: provides a list of options to 1) View Products | 2) View Low Inventory | 3)Add to Existing Inventory | 4) Add New Product | 5) Exit the Application.

 Supervisor View:   The supervisor can view all product sales infromation.
 Including Overhead Cost, Total Profit and Product Sales.
 They also have the ability to add new departments to the store.

+Screenshots can be found in the screenshot directory of this repository.